jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 VIDchain supports the _OIDC Authorization Code Flow with or without PKCE_.
 The following information are required to register the client at VIDchain.
 Please provide these data by contacting the VIDchain support team [support@vidchain.net](mailto:support@vidchain.net).

+### Example setup of an OpenID Connect Client

+This section details the example configuration of an OpenID client using Typescript and the [JSO client](https://www.npmjs.com/package/jso):

 - `client_id` : The client id is a string to uniquely identify your client when making calls to the OIDC provider.
 - `client_secret`: The client secret is used to authenticate the client to OIDC Provider.
 - `redirect_uri`: This URL defines the location where the OIDC Provider should redirect the user after the authentication flow is finished.
 - (optional) `name`: This optional attribute defines the name of the entity displayed when logging in.
 - (optional) `logo` : This optional attribute defines the image that will appear when user is logging in.

-An example of OpenID client creation using Typescript and the [JSO client](https://www.npmjs.com/package/jso):

 ```javascript
 import { JSO, Popup } from "jso";